Frequently Asked Questions

 What happens if my ancestors can't be found?

-Sometimes an ancestral line will be untraceable in English records due to loss of the archives, illegitimacy, adoption, immigration etc. If your preferred line of research cannot be followed, it may be necessary to switch to another line.
-For fixed-price projects, in the unlikely event that fewer direct ancestors are traced than expected, a proportional refund will be given.
+Sometimes an ancestral line will be untraceable in English records due to loss of the archives, illegitimacy, adoption, immigration etc. For projects commissioned on an hourly basis, I will consult with you if there is a problem and you can decide if remaining funds should be redirected or returned.
+For fixed-price presentation projects where I have undertaken to discover a specific number of direct ancestors, but your preferred line of research cannot be followed, it may be necessary to switch to another line; if this is not possible and fewer direct ancestors are traced than expected, a proportional refund will be given.

 Please don't hesitate to contact me to find out how I can help you.

 I was impressed with your depth of knowledge and the way you freely shared the research options.
 I was pleased with the way you were able to check and verify some of my own initial research as well as obtaining additional information.
 I was also grateful for the suggestions for ongoing research.
 You have rekindled my interest in pursuing my forbears and I am sure we will talk again, when I get stuck or need some more help.

 Dear Angela, I have been very happy with the work you have done, it has proved most useful to me.
 I found everything clear, well explained and easy to follow. ...
 Finally, you have been very friendly, approachable and helpful.